Jim Kubiak: Arena Football League (2001–2005)

 In 2001, Kubiak signed with the Buffalo Destroyers of the Arena Football League.

 As a rookie in AFL.
 Kubiak finished the season 295-of-484 for 3,787 yards, 64 touchdowns and 15 interceptions.
 His attempts, completions and yardage totals all set new league rookie records.

 In his debut on the road against the Toronto Phantoms, he completed 29-of-38 passes for a season-high 365 yards and six touchdowns.
 In his home debut against the New Jersey Gladiators, he was 20-of-35 for 253 yards, four touchdowns and an interception.
 He also recorded his first rushing touchdown.
 In a game against the Carolina Cobras, he threw a season-high seven touchdown passes.
 In 2002, he served as the back-up to Quarterback Andy Kelly.
 Kubiak saw most of his playing time as a holder for field goal and extra point attempts.

 His only playing time with the offense occurred on the road against the Chicago Rush when Kelly went down with a strained hip flexor early in the second quarter.
 Kubiak finished the overtime loss 29-of-38 for 264 yards, five touchdowns and an interception.

 In 2003, Kubiak joined the Dallas Desperados.
 He also put together one of the best seasons in league history.
 He finished the season 388-of-557 for 4,762 yards, 97 touchdowns and 17 interceptions, all career-highs, while leading the top ranked offense in the league.
 His 4,762 passing yards and 69.7% completion percentage each league records.
 He had nine-of-16 games with a completion percentage of 70.0% or higher.
 For that seasons performance, he earned Second-team All-Arena honors.

 In 2004, Kubiak signed with the Detroit Fury on February 6.
 However, he was placed on Injured Reserve on February 9, after having surgery in January for a cervical disk herniation between the C-6 and C-7 vertebrae in the base of his neck.
 In 2005 he signed with the Georgia Force, on the first day of the AFL's free agency signing period, where he rejoined former teammates and coaches from Dallas, Offensive coordinator Steve Thonn, WR/LB Dialleo Burks and WR/DB Luke Leverson.
 However, Kubiak injured his knee during Week 5, and missed the rest of the season.

-Post-playing career
+Coaching career

 In 2005, Kubiak was hired as the quarterbacks coach for Erie Community College.
 He was also hired as the Philadelphia Soul's offensive coordinator.
 In 2006, he was the Force's Director of Player Personnel, followed by becoming the team's Director of Football Operations in 2007.
 The following season, he became the team's offensive coordinator.

 Kubiak also served as color commentator for the Buffalo Bulls football team, alongside play-by-play man Paul Peck, sideline reporter Scott Wilson and in-game host Brad Riter.

 On November 8, 2021, Kubiak was named the inaugural head football coach for the new football program established at Hilbert College.